Oklahoma Ethics Commission: Jurisdiction

 The Commission serves as the official repository of the financial disclosure statements, campaign contributions and expenditure reports and lobbyist registrations and reports and has the power to issue advisory opinions when requested.

 The primary duty of the commission is to issue rules on ethical behavior.
 Such rules are presented to the Governor of Oklahoma and both houses of the Oklahoma Legislature for review.
 If not disapproved by joint resolution, subject to veto by the Governor, the rules become effective.
 In the event the Governor vetoes a joint resolution disapproving the rules, the procedure is the same as for veto of any other bill or joint resolution.
 Once in effect, the rules may be repealed or modified by the commission, subject to the same legislative and gubernatorial action as for newly promulgated rules.
 Alternatively, the rules may also be repealed or modified by the Legislature under the same procedures.

+Major cases

+In September 2025, the commission ordered the Oklahoma Gamefowl Commission to "pay $10,000 and dissolve following a settlement with the Ethics Commission for violating state rules governing contributions."